-Georgia Tech undergraduates are invited to apply for the the Biomolecular Engineering, Science, and Technology (BEST) Study Abroad Program in Lyon, France for 2021.
+Undergraduates are invited to apply for the the Biomolecular Engineering, Science, and Technology (BEST) Study Abroad Program in Lyon, France for 2022.
 The BEST-Lyon program combines study at Georgia Institute of Technology, the premier science and engineering institution in the southern U.S., with a summer experience at CPE-Lyon University, a university rich in history in the chemical sciences, engineering, and technology.
 Participants can explore the inventions of Louis Pasteur, Victor Grignard, Pierre and Marie Curie while studying in France's "second-city", Lyon.
 (Right picture: Summer 2019 Lyon participants).

 Students may earn 5-8 semester credits from the following courses as part of this ~ 8-week Georgia Tech faculty-led study abroad program:

 - BIOS 3450 RBT-Cell &Molecular Biology, 3 credits*

 - BIOS 3451 RBT-Cell & Molecular Biology lab,1 credit